7 Hacks to Beat the New Instagram Algorithm

 The one clear thing about how the Instagram algorithm works is that posts with high engagement rates show up first on users’ feeds.
 The quality of a publication‘s performance seems to be decided within the first hour, and so reaching a significant participation within this time frame should be one of your main priorities.
 To do so, you should be using the capabilities of your whole online presence.
 Share your post on your other social profiles as soon as is published to increase your reach, and maybe even send a link to friends and family encouraging them to engage!

-Hashtags are one of the best tools Instagram offers.
+Hashtags are one of the best tools Instagram for photographers offers.
 Whether you are looking for inspiration, new users to follow or are simply aiming to reach a wider audience, hashtags are your #bestfriends.
 Ideally, you’ll want to have between 10 to 20 of them per post to maximize your exposure without looking too spammy.
 For better visual results, use dots to separate them from the text.

 Make sure to constantly change the hashtags you’re using.
 Otherwise, you might be flagged as a spammer, limiting the visibility of your posts.
 This should be obvious, but refrain from using misleading hashtags.
 Users can (and will) report your posts if they are not relevant to the tags they follow – which will result in a limitation of your account’s reach.